swang99/harmonize-api/README.md

 **Designs:** Emily Gao

 ## Acknowledgments
-We want to give a big thank you to @timofei7 for guiding us through Full-Stack Web Dev and helping us fix issues!
-Also, thanks to @dstarr25 for helping us resolve bugs and for answering many questions.
+A big thank you to @timofei7 for guiding us through Full-Stack Web Dev and helping us fix issues!
+Also, thanks to @dstarr25 for helping resolve bugs and for answering many questions.
 Lastly, thank you to everyone who helped test Harmonize!